webdeveric/what-template-am-i-using/readme.txt

 == Changelog ==

 = 0.1.6 =
-* Started using Grunt and SASS.
+* Started using Grunt and SASS/Compass.
 * I rewrote how information is displayed in the sidebar panel (removed wtaiu_data filter).
 * Added drag and drop re-ordering of panels.
 * Added an open/close button to the panel header.
 * Added context menu options to open or close all panels.
 (Only works in Firefox currently)
 * Added Sidebar Information panel that shows you what sidebars and widgets are being used on the current URL.
 * Added checkbox to user profile page so user can toggle showing the sidebar (if allowed).
-* Various CSS updates.
+* Various style updates.
 * Tested with default WordPress themes.

 = 0.1.5 =